pbunsee/soupy/README.md

 #Using BeautifulSoup to scrape data from websites

+##Disclaimer:
+>I am a Python newbie.
+>This is a learning experience and does not profess to be accurate, best practice or perfect.
+>I have not settled on proper install sequence and there are some installation exceptions reported which I have not resolved as yet.
+>The scraper code is exploratory - I have a long way to go still on optimization, best practices, performant code.

 ##Pre-requisites - Environment Preparation:
 ###1.
 Which Python version to use?
 Python 2.7 (which is the default installed on Mac OS X) or Python 3?